7 Best Mouth Guards of 2026

 Pros

-• True custom fit via a professional dental impression kit mailed from home — reviewers with experience using $400-700 dentist-office guards consistently describe equivalent fit and retention
+• True custom fit via professional polyvinyl siloxane impression kit mailed from home — reviewers with prior dentist-office guard experience consistently describe the fit as equivalent at a fraction of the chair-side price

 Cons

-• At approximately 9x the cost of DenTek, the price requires a commitment that is only justified for moderate-to-severe bruxers who go through OTC guards quickly or need durable long-term protection
+• At roughly 10x the cost of DenTek, the price requires a commitment that is only justified for moderate-to-severe bruxers who go through OTC guards quickly or need durable long-term protection

-• 1-3 week turnaround between sending the impression kit and receiving the finished guard — incompatible with immediate-need scenarios
+• 2-3 week turnaround between sending the impression kit and receiving the finished guards — incompatible with immediate-need scenarios

 7. HONEYBULL Mouth Guard 6-Pack